ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 He kept talking but I wasn't hearing him anymore.
 I was hearing what he had already said. *I think your mom is dead.
 I think your mom is dead.
 I think your mom is...*

-"OH NO!"
-It's almost comical that that was what I said. *Oh no!* Who says that?
+"Oh no!"
+Who says that?
 I said that.
 Those were, in fact, my first words.
-I gave up struggling with the quilt and just rolled my body out of the bed, hit the floor with a thud, stood, the quilt falling to my feet, and ran past my dad, down the hallway, not even minding the seven stairs and into the living room where she was.
+I gave up struggling with the quilt and instead rolled my body out of the bed, hit the floor with a thud, stood, the quilt falling to my feet, and ran past my dad, down the hallway, not minding the seven stairs and into the living room where she was.

 *Dead.*